Liu-group/liu-group.github.io/_posts/2020-7-22-python-basics.md

     energy = "NA"
     if os.path.exists(output):
         data = open(output).readlines()
-        #TODO loop through the lines in output and look for the calculated SCF energy
+        #TODO (Exercise): loop through the lines in output and look for the calculated SCF energy
         for line in data: